johandahlberg/PiperWorkshop/tutorial.md

     }

 *Exercise 2*<br/>
 Create a file called `MyAwesomeQScript.scala` and insert the code above into it.
 Then try: `piper -S MyAwesomeQScript.scala --help`.
-This will show you all the general options for Queue (there are lots of them) and the specific to this QScript.
+This will show you all the general options for Queue (there are lots of them) and the once specific to this QScript.

 Try removing the `--help` part.
 What happens?